sergiusens/snappy-docs/build-snaps/syntax.md

       A set of Ubuntu packages to be downloaded and unpacked to join the part before it's built.
 Note that these packages are not installed on the host.
-      Like the rest of the part, all files from these packages will make it into the final snap unless filtered out via the `snap` keyword.
+      Like the rest of the part, all files from these packages will make it into the final snap unless filtered out via the `prime` keyword.

       One may simply specify packages in a flat list, in which case the packages will be fetched and unpacked regardless of build environment.
 In addition,